inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

 ===================

-This document outlines the steps that need to be carried out in order to issue a new release of the Risk in a Box plugin.
+This document outlines the steps that need to be carried out in order to issue a new release of the |project_name| plugin.
 The steps can be outlined as follows and are described in detail below:

 + Identify what version number the new release will be assigned.